syncfusion-content/winui-docs/winui/Funnel-Chart/Selection.md

 ## Events

-The following events are available in SfFunnelChart for funnel chart.
+The following selection events are available in `SfFunnelChart`.

 ### SelectionChanging